 Figure 1. – Population dynamics of primary and multiple stimulated CD8 T cell responses – A Model.
 After antigen (Ag)-encounter naïve and memory CD8 T cells (primary, secondary, tertiary) undergo proliferative expansion.
 The magnitude of expansion, duration of contraction, and ability to generate long-lived progeny (‘memory generation potential’) of naïve and /or memory CD8 T cells is dependent on the Ag stimulation history.

-Our main research goals are:
+Our main research goals are to: